Vedadiyan/comparer/README.md

 - Direct type comparisons are used when possible
 - String conversion is only used as a fallback for unsupported types

-## Contributing

-This code is atomatically generated from a template.

 ## License

 Apache License 2.0